What is Musical Improvisation?

 These are guidelines for the basics of musical improvisation.
 If you are interested in this topic, feel free to ask questions or discuss in the guestbook.
 More information will follow soon.

-Starting 2016, The Music Maker will begin writing a book for musical improvisation for musicians and actors.
+In 2016, The Music Maker began writing a book for musical improvisation for musicians and actors.
 Stay tuned for more updates.